mistakia/nano-community/docs/history/overview.md

 ## Prelude

-In 1976, the publication of <a href="https://ee.stanford.edu/~hellman/publications/24.pdf" target="_blank">“New Directions in Cryptography”</a> by Dr Whitfield Diffie and Dr Martin Hellman effectively terminated government control of cryptography.
+In 1976, the publication of <a href="https://ee.stanford.edu/~hellman/publications/24.pdf" target="_blank">“New Directions in Cryptography”</a> by Dr. Whitfield Diffie and Dr. Martin Hellman effectively terminated government control of cryptography.
 It marked the dawn of cryptography in the public domain.
-In the 1980s, Dr David Chaum published multiple papers describing <a href="http://www.hit.bme.hu/~buttyan/courses/BMEVIHIM219/2009/Chaum.BlindSigForPayment.1982.PDF" target="_blank">digital money</a> and <a href="https://www.cs.umd.edu/~mmazurek/414-papers/chaum-identification.pdf" target="_blank">pseudonymous identity networks</a>.
+In the 1980s, Dr. David Chaum published multiple papers describing <a href="http://www.hit.bme.hu/~buttyan/courses/BMEVIHIM219/2009/Chaum.BlindSigForPayment.1982.PDF" target="_blank">digital money</a> and <a href="https://www.cs.umd.edu/~mmazurek/414-papers/chaum-identification.pdf" target="_blank">pseudonymous identity networks</a>.

 Inspired by these ideas, Eric Hughes, Timothy C May, and John Gilmore formed a group called "cypherpunks" that met monthly in the Bay Area.